-Don’t get me wrong, if you can do these scrambles, then by all means add them to your bucket list – but if you have family with small children, or enjoy leisurely excursions or just cannot get the “old knees” to work on the downhill descents — here are some easy treks to outstanding 360-degree views in the Kootenays:
+However, if you are a family with small children, or enjoy leisurely excursions or just cannot get the ‘old knees’ to work on the downhill descents — here are some easy treks to outstanding 360-degree views in the Kootenays.

 Here are a few other notable easy treks with breath-taking views (just under 360-degrees):